freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1412.1

-You can pass arguments to functions like you can to your scripts.
-This condition will check if one isn't passed and print the existing sentence.
+You can pass arguments to functions like you did with your script.
+This condition will check if one isn't passed and print the sentence.
 Add an `else` to your `if`.
 Use `echo` to print `Try again.
 Make sure it ends with a question mark:` if the condition fails.

 #### HINTS